yuanweixin/nimly/README.md

 ## Here's a list of the added functionalities:
 * Support for bison style %left, %right, %nonassoc declarations, as well as rule level %prec declarations to use in conflict resolution.
+* Output text description of the grammar, conflict count, parser automaton, when -d:nimydebug is defined.

   ### WIP
-* Output text description of the grammar, conflicts (resolved and unresolved), parser automaton, similar to bison's --report=state flag.
 * Output dot file of the parser automaton, in a format similar to bison's.
-* For the above 2 items, support different levels of detail, control with flags -d:nimyitemset -d:nimylookahead -d:nimysolved.
-These correspond to bison flags --report=itemset --report=lookahead --report=solved.
 * Replace the original lexer code by [lexim](https://github.com/yuanweixin/lexim) which is a high performance scanner library.
 The original lexer code ran slower, was implemented in a way that ran too long at compile time, and had a bug where it crashes if a token does not fit the buffer.
 * Ad hoc error recovery using error token similar to bison, which is very important for any practical use of a parsing library.